Governance: Role of Division of Strategic Planning and Governance

 - identifying issues that may have an effect on the following year’s budget plan;

 - considering requests by faculties and divisions to exceed their agreed salary envelops and/or to embark on significant staff restructuring with any significant redistribution of staff between departments.

 Faculty deans and senior budget holders are invited on a regular basis to discuss the financial performance of their respective areas.

-Reports of the BRG meetings are made to the Finance Committee (a sub-committee of Council).
+Reports of the UPRG meetings are made to the Finance and General Purposes Committee (a sub-committee of Council).

 This page was last edited on: